dandi/dandi-archive/doc/design/scheduled-tasks.md

 The full code would look something like this:
 ```
 def scheduled_task():
+  with transaction.atomic():
     versions = Version.objects.filter(needs_recomputing=True).filter(modified__lt=timezone.now() - 5 minutes)
     # SELECT ...
 FROM api_version WHERE api_version.needs_recomputing AND now() - api_version.modified > 5 minutes;

-  # Mark all versions as not needing recomputation to prevent subsequent tasks from picking them up as well.
     for version in versions:
-    version.needs_recomputing = False
-    version.save()

-  for version in versions:
-    with transaction.atomic():
       try:
         # Calculate assetsSummary
         version.metadata['assetsSummary'] = calculate_assetsSummary(version)

+        version.needs_recomputing = False

+        # The version has been modified, so it needs to be revalidated
+        version.status = PENDING
+        version.save()

-        # Validate the version
+        # Dispatch the version validation task
-        validate_version(version)
+        validate_version_task.delay(version.id)
       except:
         # Something went wrong, mark the version as dirty again so it can be retried next task
         version.needs_recomputing = True
         version.save()
 ```

+The entire task happens within a [Django transaction](https://docs.djangoproject.com/en/3.2/topics/db/transactions/#controlling-transactions-explicitly), so we don't have to worry about requests making concurrent modifications.
+This is a little overzealous because if there are multiple versions to update, they will all be locked until they have all finished computing.
+In practice it is very unlikely that two or more users will coincidentally finish making modifications at the same time.

-For Version that `needs_recomputing`, it also checks that the Version hasn't been modified in a certain amount of time (say 5 minutes).
+For Version that `needs_recomputing`, the query checks that the Version hasn't been modified in a certain amount of time (say 5 minutes).
 This prevents DB locks from happening while Assets are still being uploaded to the Version.

-The next step is to set `version.needs_recomputing = False` on all of the "dirty" Versions.
-If any requests happen to modify the Version before it is recomputed/validated, those changes may or may not happen in time to be represented.
-However, they are guaranteed to trigger another recomputation in 5 minutes, so the system will eventually regain consistency.
-If the job takes too long to complete and the next job kicks off while the first is still running, this will also prevent any versions from being recomputed in different jobs.

-Finally, the actual task logic would be applied to each version: calculate `assetsSummary`, inject it into the metadata, and perform the validation, marking the Version accordingly.
+The actual task logic would be applied to each version: calculate `assetsSummary`, inject it into the metadata, marking the version as no longer needing recomputing, and dispatching a follow-up task to validate the version.
-These operations happen within a [Django transaction](https://docs.djangoproject.com/en/3.2/topics/db/transactions/#controlling-transactions-explicitly), so we don't have to worry about requests making concurrent modifications while we are calculating `assetsSummary` and validating.

 Recomputation should fail very infrequently, either because of SQL errors or because of introduced bugs in our code.
-In the event of an error, `needs_recomputing` should be set back to `True` so that it is retried, hopefully resolving intermittent errors.
+In the event of an error, `needs_recomputing` should be set to `True` so that it is retried, hopefully resolving intermittent errors.
 The error should then be thrown so that it shows up in Sentry.

-We shouldn't have to worry about publishes happening during recomputation.
-Any changes that would set `needs_recomputing = True` would also mark the Version's validation status as `PENDING`, and validation cannot happen until after recomputation is complete.
-Since publish is not allowed on non-`VALID` Versions, we don't have to worry about simultaneous publishes.

-## Changes to existing tasks
-We shouldn't need to change how calculating blob sha256 digests or how writing dandiset.yaml and assets.yaml work at all.
-They don't block the DB in any meaningful way, and so can continue working as they always have.

-Validating asset metadata could possibly be run with a job, but I would recommend not switching it yet.
-Uploading or updating Assets doesn't happen with the same frequency as with Versions, so it doesn't benefit from debouncing in the same way.

-Validating dandiset metadata will, as described, be a dispatched by the scheduled job, and will also calculate `assetsSummary` before validating.
+## Related changes
+No other tasks would benefit from this same debouncing, so all our other tasks will remain the same.

+The only other required change is to make Versions with `needs_recomputing == True` report as non-valid for publishing purposes.
+If a version needs to be recomputed, it is not eligible for publishing.

+We will need two configurable settings:
+* The interval that the scheduled task runs at.
+* How long the scheduled task should wait after a Version is modified before recomputing `assetsSummary`.

+Integration tests will be able to set these configuration values to something like 1 second each, so the task finishes in a timely manner.